Guide to markets in Paris – The 10 most popular

 Marché aux Puces de Saint-Ouen: The world’s largest flea market

 Located in the 18th arrondissement, at Porte de Clignancourt, this flea market is a treasure trove of antiques and vintage finds.
 With more than 2,500 stalls spread across several areas, you can find everything from furniture and art to retro clothing and jewelry.
-The market is open Saturday to Monday and attracts collectors and the curious from all over the world.

 Marché d’Aligre: A hidden gem